uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.5.7 =
+* Prevent Flamingo (Contact Forms 7 plugin) inbound messages with the same slug as an existing inserted page from showing up.

 = 3.5.6 =
 * Tested up to WordPress 5.5.1.
 * Update gutenberg block loading method to newer version.